aleciavogel/alecia.ca/plugins/gatsby-plugin-social-banners/README.md

 2. The use of `pluginOptions` to allow customizations on the fly and enable external assets to be included in the banner
 3. Programmatically updating the colors of an `SVG` image and then compositing the image over top of the banner

-And, as a bonus, I've added some configuration to automatically create a new `banner` field for your blog posts so that you can easily grab the file path of the banner image whenever you want.
+And, as a bonus, I've added some configuration documentation below, so you can automatically create a new `banner` field for your blog posts.
+That way, you can easily grab the file path of the banner image whenever you want.

 ## Initial configuration